the-pinkCommiter/pissfloor/README.md

 # Project POF (piss on floor)
+"Guaranteed as the world's most beta-est hack ever!"

 Project "Piss on Floor" is a parody hack meant to poke fun of those old, crappy beta hacks. (e.g. mariosan's, dudaw's, bee, etc) Without the existing release of [TPP](https://github.com/Sunlitspace542/tpp-mirror) and the reimplementation which is [showfloor](https://github.com/96flashbacks/showfloor), this hack would have not been possible.

 ## Q&A

 **Why was this done?**

 idk i made it for fun lol.

 If you want more clear progresses that will come, we invite you to join our [Discord Server.](https://discord.gg/tCmJCrc4pS)